cabumtz/boilerplate/README.md

   </div>
 </div>
 ```
 Or you could use the grid system inside the div container.
 (See the Twitter Bootstrap section)

+It is important to try to keep the same names for the major classes because to facilitate the creation of views for frameworks which are inherited views.

+Normally be charged subviews into the div container, inheriting a base view with html structure shown above.

 ## Less and CSS style names ##
 ## Twitter Bootstrap ##